 There are typically two options available to bespoke borrowers engaging with strategies involving lease extensions.
 They can “informally” extend the lease after a purchase, which involves negotiating directly with the freeholder.
 To get the initial purchase out of the way, an acquisition bridging loan can be utilised, such as a residential, or large tailored loan.

 Or, a lease extension can be done “statutorily”, which is the formal process.
 So long as certain conditions are met[1], leaseholders have the right to claim a new lease for a term of 90 years longer than the existing lease at a premium, and at a peppercorn rent.
-For this, a Bridge Fusion loan may be of use as it can provide breathing space for organising a lease extension.
+For this, a Bridge Fusion loan may be of use as it can provide additional time for organising a lease extension.

 It can be challenging to support property investors with short-leases, but we may consider these deals where certain evidence is present.
 If we had official documentation confirming the lease was to be extended upon completion, we could potentially find a way forward.